 What is the purpose of this document?

-CE Certificate of Conformity serves as a confirmation that your products and their documentation are compliant.
+A CE Certificate of Conformity serves as a second opinion that your products and their documentation are compliant.
 At least that’s what it’s supposed to mean.
 That being said, a CE Certificate of Conformity is not a replacement for a Declaration of Conformity (DoC), technical file, and valid lab test report.

-That said, it is not necessarily mandatory to obtain a third-party-issued Certificate of Conformity.
-However, it is valuable to have a qualified partner manage to test and review the documentation.
-That way you can feel more confident that it’s been done correctly.
+Further, it is not necessarily mandatory to obtain a third-party-issued Certificate of Conformity.
+However, it is valuable to have a qualified partner manage testing and review the documentation.
+That way, you can be more confident that it’s been done correctly.

-Again, this assumes that the service provider is legit and is not only selling such certificates – without conducting any form of review.
+This assumes that the service provider is legit and is not only selling such certificates, without conducting any form of testing or review.

 CE Certificate of Conformity Summary